 Jennifer was standing in line to pay for her groceries when she panicked.
 She couldn’t remember the four-digit pin for her debit card.
-After trying several combinations, she eventually ran the transaction as a credit and was able to pay without her pin.
+After trying several combinations, she eventually ran the transaction as credit and was able to pay without her pin.

 Then when she stepped outside, she couldn’t remember where she’d parked her car in the spacious lot.
 These experiences scared Jennifer and made her worry about her memory.
-At fifty, she wasn’t sure if these were normal signs of ageing or a concern she should bring up to her doctor.
+At fifty, she wasn’t sure if these were normal signs of ageing or concern she should bring up to her doctor.

 Why Do You Forget Information?

 Having an occasional lapse in memory happens to everyone.
 You might struggle with little things like recalling why you walked into a room, where you put your car keys, or which 80s group performed the hit song, “Take It on the Run” (REO Speedwagon).